rrachitgarg/BrightMoneyTask/README.md

 ## Note
-- Setup rabbitmq in your system
+- Setup rabbitmq in your system (for macos users) `brew install rabbitmq`
-  `brew install rabbitmq (for macos users)`
 - If using gmail account to send mails, allow less secure apps settings in your google account.